Zero and Finite Temperature Quantum Simulations Powered by Quantum Magic

-\textit{Conclusions.} We have developed a general approach for zero and finite temperature quantum simulations from a quantum information theoretic perspective, facilitated by the Clifford + $k$Rz transformation.
-One of the primary benefits of our approach is that it is fully classically simulable for small $k$, providing an efficient method to judiciously reduce quantum resources.
-Furthermore, it produces Clifford-dominated circuits, which are necessary for practical implementation with near-term devices.
-By initially using Clifford circuits and gradually increasing complexity through non-Clifford operations, we pave a continuous path towards full fault-tolerant quantum computation, forming what we deem a quantum magic ladder.
-Moreover, we apply our methods in the context of quantum chemistry ground state and free energy calculations, demonstrating superior performance to HF techniques and consistent improvement with increasing quantum magic on both digital and analog quantum computers.
-We examine how the Clifford + $k$Rz transformation reduces entanglement and quantumness for quantum simulations, and conserving quantum resources.
-Coupled with our general framework for finite temperature simulations, our approach enables near-term quantum computers to address a wide array of crucial quantum chemistry problems.
+\textit{Conclusions.} We have developed a general approach for zero and finite temperature quantum calculations from a quantum information theoretic perspective, facilitated by the Clifford + $k$Rz transformation.
+One of the primary benefits of our approach is that it is fully classically simulable for small $k$, providing an convenient method to conserve costly quantum resources.
+Furthermore, by tuning $k$, we provide a means of customizing the similarity transforms produced by our technique: larger $k$ enables greatly increased expressive power and accuracy, at the cost of increased classical computation.
+This tunability forms the basis of what we term the quantum magic ladder.
+We apply these methods in the context of ground state and free energy calculations for quantum chemistry, demonstrating superior performance to HF techniques and consistent improvement as we ascend the quantum magic ladder, for both digital and analog quantum computers.
+We examine how the Clifford + $k$Rz transformation reduces quantumness (as measured by entanglement and magic) before any algorithms are run on quantum hardware, and demonstrated how this reduction directly translates to reduced requirements for quantum resources.
+While our approach shows promise for small-scale systems like LiH and H$_2$O, it is necessary to investigate its scalability to larger systems.
+The classical simulation cost of the Clifford+$k$Rz circuits grows exponentially with $k$, which could limit the applicability of our method to larger systems.
+However, it is encouraging to note that we are already able to find significant improvements for $k \leq 2$, which suggests that even a small number of strategically placed non-Clifford gates can provide significant benefits.
+As quantum hardware continues to improve, we expect that the insights and techniques developed in this work, such as the use of classically-optimized similarity transformations to reduce the ``quantumness" of the problem, will be valuable for scaling up to larger system sizes.